jmitchell35/holbertonschool-portfolio_project/part3/1_userstories/userstories.md

   <tr>
     <td>2</td>
     <td>Scheduled</td>
-    <td>As an unregistered user, I would like to be able to filter the list by ingredients, number of ingredients, or cuisine tag</td>
+    <td>As an unregistered user, I would like to be able to filter the list by ingredients, number of ingredients, or cuisine tag (maybe diet ?)</td>
     <td>
       <ul>
           <li>All three filters are visible</li>